Skip to main content

 What is a No-Touch Catheter?

 Catheter users often prefer this catheter type due to how easy and convenient they are to use.
 In addition, they may help reduce the risk of urinary tract infections (UTIs) and catheter-associated urinary tract infections (CAUTIs).
-Touch-free catheterization shows to be quite effective at preventing catheter-associated UTIs in people with spinal cord injuries (SCI).
+Touch-free catheterization is shown to be quite effective at preventing catheter-associated UTIs in people with spinal cord injuries (SCI).
 Clinical studies demonstrated that the use of no-touch catheters is associated with a 30% UTI reduction.

 Why Should I Use a No-Touch Catheter?

 Many catheter users prefer no-touch catheters for many reasons.
 First, they’re often travel-ready and discreet.
 Plus, they’re convenient to use and carry.
-And of course, the potential reduction of UTIs is an added bonus.
+And, of course, the potential reduction of UTIs is an added bonus.

 Request Free Samples